 This is a hugely important point.

-Ecosystems and platform business models are extensions of a firm out into the world and among its users.
+Ecosystems and platform business models extend out into the world and facilitate interactions among users.
 It is not a self-contained, stand-alone entity like a restaurant or factory.
 And as the outside world is always changing, these businesses must also continually adapt and evolve.
-Facebook today is different than five years ago.
-These ecosystem businesses are like living organisms.
+Ecosystem businesses are a lot like living organisms.
 And they need to balance rules and systems with openness and evolution.
-The other interesting factor is that development is usually path dependent.
-What you can do tomorrow depends on where you are today.

 “Managing a business ecosystem also presents distinct strategic challenges: solving the chicken-or-egg problem of building supply or demand during launch; preventing the explosion of costs during scale-up, which can be very fast when network effects kick in; protecting quality during fast growth; and defending against competitors that use the low entry barriers of many digital platform models to copy and improve your model and encourage your complementors or users to multihome or even fully switch their allegiance.”